 “Too many families struggle to afford basic food and household items.”

 The Freegan Food Foundation in Sint Maarten is tackling food waste while supporting those in need.
 Its straightforward mission is to prevent usable food from being discarded and to share it with vulnerable people.
-“We don’t care who takes the food—we just want to prevent waste,” explain DJ and Joost, the Foundation’s founders.
+“We don’t care who takes the food—we just want to prevent waste,” explain DJ and Joost, the foundation’s founders.

 The Freegan Food Foundation’s clients are primarily single mothers, elderly individuals, and families living in extreme poverty.
 In addition to food, the foundation helps with essential items like beds and appliances, ensuring families and their children can live with more dignity.